 - Additional income information (other taxable, untaxed income, etc.)

-- Part IV: Loan Verification
+- Part III: Loan Verification

 - Current balance and required monthly payment amounts for all servicers (documentation must include the monthly payment amount, current amount due as well as past due amounts, and the outstanding loan balance)